Questions about your cancer?

 You can also speak to our specialist nurses on our free Support Line.

 Less commonly, cancer in other parts of the body can spread to the pancreas.
 Strictly speaking, these cancers are not pancreatic cancers.

-Diagram of the pancreas and surrounding organs
+Diagram showing the pancreas and surrounding organs

 This is found in the ampulla of Vater.
 This is the area where the pancreatic duct and bile duct meet and empty into the duodenum (see diagram above).
 These tumours may block the bile duct.
 This means they often cause jaundice by blocking the flow of bile.